PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 - For each revision:
   - Use the MediaWiki API to fetch the revision's new content.
   - Write it to disk.
-  - Use pandoc to convert it to markdown.
+  - Use Pandoc to convert it to markdown.
   - Commit the new file using `git-oxide`.
 - Do the above for every single file.
 - Making it parallel, using `tokio`.